OpenNebula/docs/source/advanced_administration/multiple_zone_and_virtual_data_centers/vdcmngt.rst

 Using VDCs
 ==========

-After :ref:`creating a Zone <zonesmngt#adding_a_new_zone>`, and a :ref:`VDC <vdcmngt#adding_a_new_vdc>` inside it, users can start to be added to the VDC in order to allow them to use the VDC resources.
+After :ref:`creating a Zone <zonesmngt>`, and a :ref:`VDC <vdcmngt>` inside it, users can start to be added to the VDC in order to allow them to use the VDC resources.
 This can be done through the command line interface or the Sunstone GUI.

 Accessing through the Command Line Interface
 --------------------------------------------